AlfaRomeoTuning/medc17-checksum-tool/README.md

 ### CRC32 Mathematical Solving
 Traditional methods brute-force billions of values.
 This tool models CRC32 as 32 linear equations over GF(2), constructs a 32×32 matrix, and solves using Gaussian elimination.

+### CVN (Calibration Verification Number)
+The CVN is a CRC32 checksum over specific memory regions that OBD-II diagnostics report to verify calibration integrity.
+When modifying calibration data, the CVN changes and will no longer match dealer records.

+**How CVN correction works:**

+Instead of hardcoding regions per ECU variant, this tool dynamically discovers the CVN configuration structure directly from the binary:

+1. **Structure Discovery** - Locates the CVN config by scanning for patterns (we always know that DS0 will appear in the main struct)
+2. **Region Extraction** - Reads the actual memory regions from the structure (typically ASW + Dataset areas, but this can vary by ECU)
+3. **Patch Location** - Calculates an optimal patch point within the CVN range but outside checksum-critical areas
+4. **GF(2) Solving** - Uses matrix algebra to find a 4-byte patch value that produces the target CVN

+This approach works across different MED17/EDC17 variants without requiring variant-specific configuration.

+**Future enhancement:** A CSV database of software version numbers and their corresponding CVN values could eliminate the need for the original binary file entirely.

 ## Technical Details

 | Algorithm | Initial Value | Expected Result | Method |